andrewtavis/design/neural_network_blender_model/README.md

 **Jump to:** [Process](#process) • [Result](#result)

 # Explanation
 This directory takes you through the steps to make a 3D model of a [nueral network](https://en.wikipedia.org/wiki/Neural_network) using Python and [Blender](https://www.blender.org/).
-The final result includes a base that allows it to be 3D printed.
+The final result includes a base that it can stand on after being 3D printed.

 # Process